Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

 where

-and the maximum runs over all distributions $Q_{U|S},Q_{X|US}$ such that the graph of $Q_{Y|UJ}$ contains isolated vertices and $\max_{Q_J}\mathbb{E}[d(S,h(U,Y))]\leq D$. \end{theorem} The proof is provided in Section \ref{sec: proof of achievability of noncausal case}.
+and the maximum runs over all distributions $Q_{U|S},Q_{X|US}$ and deterministic functions $h:\mathcal{U}\times\mathcal{Y}\to\hat{\mathcal{S}}$ such that the graph of $Q_{Y|UJ}$ contains isolated vertices and $\max_{Q_J}\mathbb{E}[d(S,h(U,Y))]\leq D$. \end{theorem} \begin{remark} Here we discuss some degenerate cases. \begin{itemize} \item When $\mathcal{S}=1$, by setting $U=X$, the result reduces to the lower bound of the maximal error capacity of AVCs \cite{csiszar1981capacity}. \item When $\mathcal{J}=1$, the problem reduces to joint message transmission and state reconstruction with noncausal observation at the encoder, and our result reduces to \cite[Theorem 1]{choudhuri2012non}. \item When $\mathcal{J}=1$ and there exists a deterministic function $h$ such that $D\geq \max_{Q_{UX|S}}\mathbb{E}[d(S,h(U,Y))],$ the distortion constraint is inactive and the result reduces to the Gel'fand-Pinsker Theorem\cite[Section 7.6]{el2011network}. \end{itemize} \end{remark} The proof is provided in Appendix \ref{sec: proof of achievability of noncausal case}.
 The coding scheme for Theorem \ref{the: noncausal maximal error} is mainly based on the scheme proposed in \cite{csiszar1981capacity} for arbitrarily varying channels under the maximal error criterion.
 The coding scheme in \cite{csiszar1981capacity} first constructs a codebook by random selection and then chooses the codewords with a specific property (a deterministic selection).
 Specifically, it defines a pair of codewords $(x^n_i,x^n_j)$ as bad codewords if the mutual information computed based on their joint empirical distribution is higher than the rate of the codebook.
 One can consider such a pair of codewords highly correlated and, hence, hard to distinguish.
 These bad codewords are all deleted after the random selection in \cite{csiszar1981capacity}.
 Such a codebook construction is not suitable for our case.
-This is because when noncausal information is available at the encoder, the sender can use the Gel'fand-Pinsker coding to achieve a higher communication rate, and the evaluation of the coding scheme performance relies on a random coding argument, while choosing codewords with a specific property makes the codebook deterministic.
-Instead, we prove that most of the codewords in a randomly generated codebook have the desired property, which are called `good' codewords, and leaving those bad codewords in the codebook is negligible when evaluating the decoding error probability.
+This is because when noncausal information is available at the encoder, the encoder can use the Gel'fand-Pinsker coding to achieve a higher communication rate, and the evaluation of the coding scheme's performance relies on a random coding argument, while choosing codewords with a specific property makes the codebook deterministic.
+Instead, we enhance the result in \cite{csiszar1981capacity} by proving that most of the codewords in a randomly generated codebook have the desired property, which are called `good' codewords, and leaving those bad codewords in the codebook is negligible when evaluating the decoding error probability.